bannzai/swift-evolution/proposals/0336-distributed-actor-isolation.md

   where ID == ActorSystem.ActorID {

   /// Type of the distributed actor system this actor is able to operate with.
-  /// It can be a type erased, or existential actor system if the actor is able to work with different ones. associatedtype ActorSystem: DistributedActorSystem
+  /// It can be a type erased, or existential actor system (through a type-eraser wrapper type),
+  /// if the actor is able to work with different ones. associatedtype ActorSystem: DistributedActorSystem

   /// The serialization requirement to apply to all distributed declarations inside the actor.